 The Myth Of Low Weight High Reps For Cutting

-I overheard a conversation at the gym yesterday that I wanted to share with you, since it perfectly illustrates a point that I see many guys getting wrong.
+I overheard a conversation at the gym yesterday that I wanted to share with you, since it perfectly illustrates a point that I see many people getting wrong.

 Unfortunately, I didn’t have the opportunity to record the conversation, so you’ll have to rely on my memory here, along with a tasteful degree of dramatization (not too much, I promise).